DecLearn/declearn/examples/time-series/readme.md

 - The model architecture
 - The federated learning strategy
 - The optimization algorithm
-- The training hyperparameters, including differential privacy
+- The training hyper-parameters, including differential privacy

+#### 4. Run the clients

 Launch each client in a separate terminal: